Starraider/commitlint_config-typo3/README.md

         }
     }

-Finally copy the commitlint.config.js to the root of your project.
+Finally copy the commitlint.config.js to the root of your project and you are ready to go.

 ## If you use git in Visual Studio Code